silkfire/Pastel/README.md

 ![Example 1](https://github.com/silkfire/Pastel/blob/master/img/example1.png)

 You can either use a `System.Drawing.Color` object or a hexadecimal string value.
-Both upper and lower case hex codes are supported and the pound sign (#) is optional.
+Both upper and lower case hex codes are supported and the leading number sign (#) is optional.

 ```cs